 Cortisone is a normal component of breastmilk that passes from the mother's bloodstream into milk and might have a role in intestinal maturation, the intestinal microbiome, growth, body composition or neurodevelopment, but adequate studies are lacking.
-Concentrations follow a diurnal rhythm, with the highest concentrations at about 7:00 am and the lowest concentrations in the late afternoon and evening.
+Concentrations follow a diurnal rhythm, with the highest concentrations in the morning at about 7:00 am and the lowest concentrations in the late afternoon and evening.
 Cortisone has not been studied in breastmilk after exogenous administration in pharmacologic amounts.
 Although it is unlikely that dangerous amounts of cortisone would reach the infant, a better studied alternate drug might be preferred.
 Local injections, such as for tendinitis, would not be expected to cause any adverse effects in breastfed infants, but might occasionally cause temporary loss of milk supply.

 Infant Levels.
 Relevant published information was not found as of the revision date.